Northern Ireland

 The inability of the Ulster unionist to win the hearts and minds of Britain

-is shown in polls where
+is shown in opinion polls.

-Ireland, in contrast, has made no such abandonment,
+The Republic of Ireland, in contrast, has made no such abandonment,

 and continues to regard Northern nationalists as fellow countrymen.